Adolf Hitler

 b.
 During World War One

-He was convinced after his recovery that he had been chosen by fate to free a dishonored country from the manacles of the harsh Treaty of Versailles, which he detested.
+He came to believe after his recovery that fate had chosen him to liberate a dishonored nation from its captor, the harsh Treaty of Versailles he so loathed.

 c.
 Gaining Notoriety & The Nazi Party